appium/appium/docs/en/writing-running-appium/caps.md

 (For XCUITest-specific capabilities, please refer to the documentation on the [XCUITest Driver repo](https://github.com/appium/appium-xcuitest-driver#desired-capabilities) itself.)

+### MacDriver Only

+(For MacDriver capabilities, please refer to the documentation on the [Appium Mac Driver repo](https://github.com/appium/appium-mac-driver#desired-capabilities) itself.)

 ### You.i Engine Only

 (For You.i Engine-specific capabilities, please refer to the documentation on the [You.i Engine driver](https://github.com/YOU-i-Labs/appium-youiengine-driver#desired-capabilities) itself.)